mrwizard82d1/complete-react-ztm/notes/complete-react-ztm/Functional Component Intro.md

 	- No constructor
 		- Just a JavaScript / TypeScript **function**
 	- No component methods
+		- `componentDidMount`
-		- Mount
+		- `componentUnmount`
 	- No `render`
 - Functional components
+	- Take `props` (or no arguments)
 	- Simply run from top to bottom
 	- No **lifecycle methods**
+	- Whatever is returned is what is rendered
+	- Uses side-effects to address aspects like state
 - Key ideas
 	- Functions
 	- Pure functions
-	- Impure functions / side effects
+	- Impure functions
+	- Side-effects
 	-